 Red lenses, or pink lenses, allow the eyes to adjust to contrast.
 Winter athletes are usually seen wearing these types of lenses due to their ability to enhance visual depth in snow.
 Additionally, red lenses are great for driving and gaming.

 - Reduces eye strain

 - Great for winter sports like skiing or snowboarding

 Which color lens is right for you?

 As you can see, each lens is suitable for different reasons depending on your environment, activity, or even your particular glare or light sensitivity.

 Overall, gray or brown lenses would be a good choice for when you want just one pair that does it all.
 Green is great for contrast and general purpose.
 Yellow lenses would be suitable, especially for low light or using computer/laptop/smartphone screens.

-Whatever you choose, you are helping your eyes feel more comfortable, reduce eye strain and promote your eye health by choosing to put on sunglasses when going outdoors.
+Whatever you choose, you are helping your eyes feel more comfortable, reducing eye strain and promoting your eye health by choosing to put on sunglasses when going outdoors.